Revised June 2021, June 2015, September 2008

 Originally approved April 1985

-As an adjunct to this policy statement, ACEP developed a policy resource and education paper (PREP) titled "Motor VEhicle Safety: An Update for Emergency Medicine Practitioners"
+As an adjunct to this policy statement, ACEP developed a policy resource and education paper (PREP) titled "Motor Vehicle Safety: An Update for Emergency Medicine Practitioners"

-Traumatic injury from motor vehicle crashes is one of the most frequent causes of injury to patients treated by emergency physicians.
-A multifaceted approach involving collaborative efforts between public and private organizations is essential to improve motor vehicle safety and thereby reduce society’s burden of disability, death, and costs related to motor vehicle trauma.
+Traumatic injury to operators, passengers and bystanders from motor vehicle crashes is one of the most frequent causes of injury to patients treated by emergency physicians.
+The American College of Emergency Physicians (ACEP) recommends a multifaceted coordinated effort between private and commercial motor vehicle operators, recreation enthusiasts, vehicle manufacturers, federal/state/local agencies, and the medical community to improve motor vehicle safety and thereby reduce society’s burden of disability, death, and costs related to motor vehicle trauma.

 Emergency physicians must be knowledgeable about injury mechanisms and management of time-critical injuries of motor vehicle trauma.
 ACEP encourages its members to take the lead in motor vehicle safety activities at local, state, and national levels.

 ACEP supports the development and implementation of programs, policies, legislation, regulations, and public education that will increase the safe use of all motorized vehicles including commercial, personal transportation and recreational vehicles.*

 ACEP supports high-value motor vehicle safety activities which include, but are not limited to:

 - Enforcement of existing speed limits and oppose further increases in speed limits.

 - Adopt and enforce primary safety-belt use laws and extend them to cover all seating positions in all motorized vehicles where feasible.

 - Strengthen and enforce existing child safety seat laws and their use in appropriate locations within motor vehicles, consistent with current guideline recommendations (i.e., rear-facing child seats until children are 2 to 4 years old, rear seat use until children are 14 years old).